Skip to content

 • Be exposed to public policy issues that empower you to make a real impact on your community

-• Earn a certificate of completion and credit on an official UC Berkeley transcript
+• Earn college credit on an official UC Berkeley transcript and receive a certificate of completion

 • Take part in building a project for a local nonprofit organization